Step One

 Stakeholder Agreement

-After finalization of membership and petition document all new investors will complete a stock or bond agreement for stake within the community Investment.
+After finalization of membership and petition document, as investor you will complete a stock or bond agreement for stake within the community Investment.

 Note: Additional third-party underwriting and appraisal fees for this service may apply.
-Fees are invoiced to each participating member and can be paid in full upon receipt or financed with each invoice on an agreed schedule.
+Fees are invoiced and can be paid in full upon receipt or financed with each invoice on an agreed schedule.

 Step Four